 Within the wider health and social care workforce Support Workers are widely dispersed in GP practices, community teams, care homes and provide care at home service.

 The Support Worker “voice” is at the heart of our programme of work and is enormously important in keeping NES in touch with what support workers want and need and letting us know if we are getting it right.
-The HCSW advisory group and HCSW education network are a big part of connecting us to the support worker workforce to hear the support worker voice.
+The HCSW Advisory Group, Associate Practice Educator Network and HCSW Education Network are a big part of connecting us to the support worker workforce to hear the support worker voice.

 The framework supports clinical support workers to learn and develop in post or progress to a higher-level support worker post.